cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 foreign func addPoint(p1: Point3D, p2: Point3D): Point3D
 ```

-`@C`-annotated `struct`s must satisfy these constraints:
+`struct` modified by `@C` must satisfy the following restrictions:

-- Member variable types must satisfy the `CType` constraint
+- The type of member variables must satisfy the `CType` constraint
 - Cannot implement or extend `interfaces`
-- Cannot be used as associated value types for `enum`s
+- Cannot be used as the associated value type of `enum`
-- Cannot be captured by closures
+- Not allowed to be captured by closures
 - Cannot have generic parameters

-`@C`-annotated `struct`s automatically satisfy the `CType` constraint.
+`struct` modified by `@C` automatically satisfies the `CType` constraint.

 ### Pointers

-For pointer types, Cangjie provides `CPointer<T>` to correspond to C pointer types, where the generic parameter `T` must satisfy the `CType` constraint.
-For example, the C signature for `malloc`:
+For pointer types, Cangjie provides the `CPointer<T>` type to correspond to the pointer type on the C side, and its generic parameter `T` needs to satisfy the `CType` constraint.
+For example, for the malloc function, its signature in C is:

 ```c
 void* malloc(size_t size);
 ```

-Can be declared in Cangjie as:
+Then in Cangjie, it can be declared as:

 <!-- run -->